JeffreyRobertLynch/studiosync-hitl/README.md

 ### Studio Mandate Summaries

 The pitch set consists of 10 high-quality pitches, carefully designed to isolate alignment with specific mandates rather than overall quality.
-Each pitch is evaluated across 3 distinct studio mandates with highly divergent priorities and tolerances:
+Each pitch is evaluated across 3 distinct studio mandates with highly divergent priorities and tolerances.

 | Studio     | Base Genre      | Budget Category | Production Timeline | Additional Priorities |
 | ---------- | --------------- | --------------- | --------------- | ------------ |